 The Core Difference

-Data Analyst: Focuses on understanding what happened and why, using existing data.
+data analyst: Focuses on understanding what happened and why, using existing data.
 Answers business questions through SQL, dashboards, and reporting.
 Descriptive and diagnostic analytics.

-Data Scientist: Focuses on predicting what will happen and building models.
+data scientist: Focuses on predicting what will happen and building models.
 Uses statistics, machine learning, and programming to create predictive systems.
 Predictive and prescriptive analytics.

 Simply put: analysts explain the past and present; scientists predict and model the future.